 - A. Access to information systems and applications will be controlled.
 Access and privileges granted will be based primarily on job responsibilities or role of the requestor.
 Security standards listed in this policy will be followed when requesting or granting access to information systems or data owned or under the stewardship of ATSU. - B. Definitions - 1.
 Confidential information includes, but is not limited to, - a.
 Information about a patient, also known as protected health information (PHI), including incident reports and patient outcome information; - b.
-Information about a student and their education records protected under FERPA, including any non-directory information and personally identifiable information (PII); - c.
-PII Individual demographic identifiers, including employee, student, or patient social security numbers (SSN) and employee personnel records (e.g., W-2 and W-4 IRS forms, insurance information, compensation structure, performance evaluations, etc.); - d.
+Information about a student and their education records protected under FERPA, including any non-directory information and personally identifiable information (PII); - PII Individual demographic identifiers, including employee, student, or patient social security numbers (SSN) and employee personnel records (e.g., W-2 and W-4 IRS forms, insurance information, compensation structure, performance evaluations, etc.); - d.
 Credit cards, cardholder information, and bank account numbers; - e.
 Business and proprietary information including, but not limited to, patient service methods, costs, pricing, research data, and such business matters as contracts, negotiations, strategies, marketing plans, financial statements, alumni and donor giving and prospect records, and legal matters; and - f.
 Passwords, PINs, or other security codes. - 2.
 Data owner ("owners") individuals ultimately accountable for access to, and use of, information resources directly supporting department or business operations.
 Owners usually are director level or higher. - 3.
 Information systems An interconnected set of information resources under the same direct management control that shares common functionality.
 A system normally includes hardware, software, applications, and data. - 4.
 Minimum necessary The least amount of confidential information necessary to accomplish the intended purpose of the use, disclosure, or request for confidential information to/from another entity. - 5.
 Role-based access A means of regulating access or assigning access privileges to an application or system based upon a user's job functions (or role) within the organization. - 6.
 User Workforce members and associates with authorization to use (access) ATSU computer systems and applications. - 7.
-Workforce Includes employees, students, contractors, volunteers, physicians, and other individuals who have an association with ATSU and whose conduct is under the direct control of ATSU whether or not they are employed by ATSU.
+Workforce Includes employees, students, contractors, volunteers, physicians, and other individuals who have an association with ATSU and whose conduct is under the direct control of ATSU whether or not they are employed by ATSU. - C. Access - Workforce members are granted access privileges to information systems based on their job duties and responsibilities, thus becoming users.
+This is known as "role-based access."
+This access applies the "minimum necessary" principle.
+Being authorized to view or use a system does not imply access to all information within that application or system, nor does it imply ownership.